 And the icing on the cake?
-An incredibly small footprint (100Kb max), so your app isn’t being dragged down in performance by its monetisation method on older devices.
+An incredibly small footprint (100Kb max), so your app isn’t being dragged down in performance by its monetization method on older devices.

-As you can imagine, these have all the customisation benefits of our banner ads but with the high revenue potential of traditional video advertising.
+As you can imagine, these have all the customization benefits of our banner ads but with the high revenue potential of traditional video advertising.